zacharyc/airkit-book/book.md

 	* Metric: Stop Timer - Stop a timer and record the time
 	* Log Custom Event - Used to log a custom event with an Airscript expression

-## Deployments
+## Deployments {#deployments}

 For users to be able to use your Application, it must be deployed.
 You create this access by creating Deployments.
+It is possible to deploy your application multiple times to create different environments for testing and production.
+Because resources are tied to actions within the application, each deployment will require all the relevant resources for EACH deployment.
+For example, if an app sends text messages, it will require a different phone number for each active deployment.

+### Viewing Deployments in Console

 ## Integrations {#integrations}